kruftindustries/cgminer/README.md

 * freq - any frequency multiple of 12.5 MHz, non-integer frequencies rounded up (default 600)
 * pll_r, pll_f, pll_od - fine-grained frequency tuning; see below
 * chips - number of chips per device (default 5)
-* per_chip_stats - print per-chip nonce generations and hardware failures
+* per_chip_stats - print per-chip nonce generations and hardware failures (only for 5-chip models)
 * start_port - first port number for scrypt proxy mode (default 3350); see below
 * voltage - switch the voltage to the GC3355 chips; see below
 * led_off - turn off the LEDs on the Gridseed miner